The short answer

 Why MAT Works for Kratom

 Because kratom acts on mu-opioid receptors, buprenorphine — the active ingredient in Suboxone and in the long-acting injections Sublocade and Brixadi — fills those same receptors with a partial agonist.
-Patients on a stable dose experience what’s essentially the opposite of withdrawal: cravings quiet, sleep returns, the physical symptoms never hit, and the post-acute “everything is gray” window is substantially compressed.
+Patients on a stable dose find that cravings quiet, sleep returns, the physical symptoms never hit, and the post-acute “everything is gray” window is substantially compressed.
 Case-series and systematic-review literature on buprenorphine/naloxone for kratom dependence consistently documents this pattern.
 The need for accessible treatment is reinforced by the CDC’s March 2026 MMWR report showing a 1,200% increase in kratom-related calls to U.S. poison centers from 2015 to 2025, and by Tennessee Department of Health data identifying withdrawal as the #1 reason Tennesseans visit the ER after using kratom in 2025.

 For a fuller picture of how we approach kratom and 7-OH dependence, see our kratom treatment page.